 · Diabetes is the 7th leading cause of death in the U.S.

 · The total cost of diagnosed diabetes sums to $327 billion

-In place of unsolicited medical advice, I’d rather share the most important things getting T1D taught me about staying active and eating right.
-Over the next few weeks I’ll post bit by bit about what diabetes has brought to my fitness journey.
+So in place of unsolicited medical advice, I’d rather share the most important things getting T1D taught me about staying active and eating right.

 Lesson #1: Discipline is the way to control, control is the way to freedom

 I was 8 years old when I was diagnosed.
 An unusually long stomach bug had blossomed into rushes to the doctor’s office and a 2-night stay at our local hospital.
 At that time, I had a new-found love in Little League baseball, a vicious sweet tooth and an unparalleled desire to do things on my own.
 My parents obliged and, after a good talk about the risks, gave me the reigns.
 I was the one reading the manuals, testing the equipment and asking the doctor what things would be like.
 My disease, my choices.

 As empowered and independent as I felt, there was a lot to keep track of.
 This was not something I would be able to dip my toes in.
 There were rules to follow and severe consequences for not following.
 Finger-pricking, carb-logging and the ensuing highs and lows of trial and error plagued my first few years.
 But, looking back, it was that trial and error, that immediate, physical feedback, that showed the importance of sticking to a plan and taking control.
 I was forced to feel my mistakes and confront them head on.